MichaelCh-svg/tweeter-lambda-layer/README.md

     - We compile this dependency as a module so that we can reuse the same code for the client and the server.
 2. Link the previously compiled module into this project.
 Run 'npm link --save [project folder path]'.
 3. Run 'npm update' to update and install the dependencies.
-    - if you want to install the dependencies without updating them, run 'npm i'.
+    - To install the dependencies without updating them, run 'npm i'.
-            - Occasionally updates cause compatibility conflicts, and you may need to revert to an old dependency to get the project running before finding a fix.
+            - Occasionally updates cause compatibility conflicts, causing a need to revert to an old dependency to get the project running before finding a fix.
-    - if you later want to update the dependencies, remove the node_modules folder so that all files will be up to date (not just the ones that get overwritten).
+    - To later want to update the dependencies, remove the node_modules folder so that all files will be up to date (not just the ones that get overwritten).
 4. The lambda layer has to follow a specific file structure for the lamba to recognize it:
     1. Create a folder called nodejs.
     2. Copy the node_modules folder into the nodejs folder.